binaryai/sdk/README.md

 2. IDA plugin

    BinaryAI provides an IDA plugin to assist reverse engineering analysis with the IDA Pro user interface.
-The IDA Pro plugin enables users to apply BinaryAI retrieval results from source codes of millions of functions in the cloud or any custom scope for retrieval to the file loaded in IDA Pro with a few clicks.
+The IDA Pro plugin enables users to apply BinaryAI retrieval results from source codes of millions of functions in the cloud to the file loaded in IDA Pro with a few clicks.

 3. Command line tool

-   The command line tool now facilitates users with easy access to upload or match all functions in a binary file.
+   The command line tool now facilitates users with easy access to install the IDA plugin.

-The newly released version now provides users with a website [binaryai.tencent.com](https://binaryai.tencent.com/), making it easier to  configure their retrieve lists and manage their function sets according to the needs of particular analyses.
-We have created some function sets for you to start.
-Check it out in the [Explore](https://binaryai.tencent.com/explore) page.

-We look forward to bringing the reverse engineering community together, by building the platform for security engineers to share useful function sets in the process of reverse engineering with the help of BinaryAI.

 ## Installation